- Alumni & Donors

 For French, the following tests are accepted:

-Option 2: provide proof of at least two years of study entirely taught in either English or French.
+Option 2: provide proof of at least two years of study entirely taught in English.
 This includes:

-- An academic transcript showing at least two years of courses entirely taught in English or French.
+- An academic transcript showing at least two years of courses entirely taught in English.

-- A diploma from an English-speaking or French-speaking institution (secondary school or above).
+- A diploma from an English-speaking institution (secondary school or above).

-Please note that two years of English or French language courses alone are not sufficient.
+Please note that two years of English foreign language courses alone are not sufficient.
+Similarly, academic transcripts for French foreign language classes are not sufficient to demonstrate French language level.